-Many had already unlocked the mysteries of their Android smart phones but there are some which are still hidden in plain sight.
+Many have already unlocked the mysteries of their Android smartphones, but there are some which are still hidden in plain sight.
 Here's a list of things your Android phone can do for you but was never blatantly revealed:

 1. Speed things up

-If you're experiencing a slower performance from your phone you can simply go to settings, select about phone, tap the build number 7 times and soon as you go back to settings, the developer options will be seen.
+If you're experiencing a slower performance from your phone you can just go to "Settings," select "About Phone," tap the build number 7 times and soon as you go back to settings, the developer options will be seen.
 From there you can choose to have window and transition scales to .5x or scrap off the feature as a whole.
 Though this seems like a dream come true, remember that all good things may come with a price.
 Use this feature at your own risk.